ropensci/MtreeRing/README.md

 ### 3. Ring detection

 Let's start by introducing a new action.
 The Shiny-based app provides a mouse event, called "**brush**".
 You can select certain portions of the image by left-clicking the mouse button and dragging the mouse over the graphical window.
 This operation will create a blue rectangle.
-Here is a example of **brush**.
+Here is an example of **brush**.

 <!--回头用动态gif代替-->
 <img src="https://github.com/jingningshi/test001/blob/master/man/figures/Brush2.gif" width = 60% height = 60% />

 If ring borders are clearly visible, click on the "**Automation**" button, and `MtreeRing` will show a new box at top right corner of the app.
 This box provides a series of input controls for image processing, such as morphological operators and different approaches to edge detection.

-Then you can create a blue rectangle mentioned above in the first graphical window **Measurement Window**, and click on the green "**Run Detection**" button.
+Then you can create a blue rectangle mentioned above in the first graphical window (**Measurement Window**), and click on the green "**Run Detection**" button.
 The app will detect ring borders within the rectangular region.
-We suggest createing a narrow rectangle to accelerate the detecting process.
+We suggest creating a narrow rectangle to accelerate the detecting process.

 See this eaxmple: